rieske/cloudflare-logs-forwarder/README.md

 }
 ```

-If we simply remove the fields that are of no interest, we already reduce
+If we simply remove the fields that are of no interest before sending the log to an aggregator, we already reduce
 the payload size of this single request to `514` bytes.

 As a next step, we can remove the json field names and maintain the mapping of values to fields at the log aggregator side.